mar10/nutree/docs/sphinx/take_the_tour.md

         ╰── Node<'Person<Bob (35)>', data_id=ad20de1f-34c4-40cc-a102-51c28fb6ec5b>

-now we could also search by the guid, for example
+now we could also search by the GUID, for example:

 ```python